-Public Staff witness Franklin pointed out that the Commission cannot determine if the transfer is in the public interest if it does not know the impact to rate base and customer rates of the acquiring utility's due diligence expenses.
-Additionally, witness Franklin noted that Red Bird has indicated that in its first rate case it would seek uniform rates.
+Witness Franklin testified that the Commission cannot determine whether the transfer is in the public interest if it does not know the impact to rate base and customer rates of the acquiring utility's due diligence expenses.
+Id. at 249.
+Additionally, witness Franklin noted that Red Bird has indicated that in its first general rate case it would seek uniform rates.
 He stated that deferring the decision on the inclusion of due diligence expenses for multiple utility systems to a future rate case would unduly complicate the rate case proceeding.
-Witness Franklin indicated that the majority of the due diligence expenses are known and deferring a decision would not be in the public interest and inconsistent with prior Commission precedent.
-Tr. vol. 2, 221-22.
-Mr. Franklin testified that he was unaware of any other transfer case where the due diligence costs were not set by the Commission in that proceeding.
-Tr. vol. 2, 248.
-Mr. Franklin testified that inclusion in rate base of Red Bird's due diligence costs would result in a \$6.42 per month increase in residential monthly wastewater flat rates and commercial metered monthly wastewater base charge, zero usage rates, which would be equivalent to a 24% increase in residential monthly wastewater flat rates and commercial metered monthly wastewater base charge, zero usage rates.
-Tr. vol. 2, 220.
+Witness Franklin indicated that the majority of the due diligence expenses are known and deferring a decision would not be in the public interest and would be inconsistent with Commission precedent.
+Id. at 221-22.
+Witness Franklin testified that he was unaware of any other transfer case where the due diligence costs were not set by the Commission in that proceeding.
+Id. at 248.
+Witness Franklin testified that inclusion in rate base of Red Bird's due diligence costs would result in a \$6.42 per month increase in residential monthly wastewater flat rates and commercial metered monthly wastewater base charge, zero usage rates, which would be equivalent to a 24% increase in residential monthly wastewater flat rates and commercial metered monthly wastewater base charge, zero usage rates.
+Id. at 220.

-In his rebuttal, witness Cox stated that all the due diligence costs that Red Bird incurred are a necessary part of the transaction.
+In his rebuttal testimony, Red Bird witness Cox stated that all the due diligence costs that Red Bird incurred are a necessary part of the transaction.
 Red Bird's estimated due diligence costs include costs associated with engineering, valuation, and legal assessments conducted in pursuit of the underlying acquisition.
-Tr. vol. 2, 280.
+Id. at 280.
 He pointed out that due diligence costs were incurred to provide information required by the Commission's application regarding major replacements required in the next five and ten years, as well as to establish that the buyer can obtain control of all real property and clear title.
-Tr. vol. 2, 281.
+Id. at 281.
 Witness Cox noted that the Public Staff proposed to amortize due diligence expenses over 27.74 years, while the Company proposed a 50-year period, consistent with the Company's proposed depreciation period.
-Tr. vol. 2, 303-04.
+Id. at 303-04.
 Company witnesses Cox and Beckemeier described the extensive due diligence and transactional work required to acquire the Etowah system.
-Tr. vol. 2, 308-17.
+Id. at 308-17.